Kanchenjunga Circuit Trek

 Itinerary

 Today is the first day of our journey.
 We will take the flight from Kathmandu to Bhadrapur.
 After a 45 to 50-minute flight.
 We will take a local jeep and a 6 to 7-hour drive through Bhadrapur to Taplejung.
-The drive on the rough landscapes, high peaks, and small mountain passes through the wonderful tea gardens of Kanyan and Ilam.
+The drive through the rough landscapes, high peaks, and small mountain passes through the wonderful tea gardens of Kanyan and Ilam.
 As we approach our stay place, Taplejung is the biggest producer of black cardamom in the world.

 Today we will rest and plan forward to the trip.

 We will take our breakfast, catch the local jeep, and start our second-day journey to the destination for the day, Sekathum.
 We drive the 6 to 7 hr travel we will reach Sekathum.
-We drive through the bank of the Tamor River and we pass the Mitlung, Chirwa, Thapethok, Lelep, and several other traditional villages.
+We drive through the bank of the Tamor River, and we pass the Mitlung, Chirwa, Thapethok, Lelep, and several other traditional villages.
 On the way, we pass the Kanchenjunga National Park entry point, where our permits are checked, and move forward to Sekathum.
 On this day, we will stay there and plan the next day's trip.

 After 2 days of travel, we will start our journey with breakfast in Sekathum.
 We will trek through the human-made rock steps route.
 Our trail ascends from the Kirati societies in the lower region, the Sherpa settlements, and the Ghunsa Khola, walking over the waterfalls and suspension bridges.
 We travel for 4 to 5 hr and approach the village of Amjilosa, where we stay overnight.